 Soil: As woodland plants, primrose prefer a moist soil with a slightly acidic soil pH.
 They also welcome copious amounts of organic matter.
-While primrose plants like moist soil, most varieties do not like to sit in wet soil and need the well draining texture an organic rich soil can provide.
-(Both P. japonica and P. denticulata can handle wet feet.)
+While primrose plants like moist soil, most varieties do not like to sit in wet soil and need the well draining texture a rich, organic soil can provide.
+(Both Primula japonica and Primula denticulata can handle wet feet.)

 Dividing Primrose: It's easy enough to lift and divide primrose plants after flowering.
 This is the best way to multiply your batch since it guarantees you can maintain specific cultivars.

 Once established, primroses need very little care, other than occasionally dividing the expanding clumps.
 Just be sure they get regular water, which shouldn't be a problem in spring, and some shade during the hottest hours of the day.
 If you plant them in a suitable site, you should have not problems.
 They don't even require winter protection.

 Primroses are also prone to a leaf spot disease, which manifests as brown lesions on yellowing leaves.
 Remove infected leaves and make sure your plants are getting adequate air circulation.